 We’ll have three separate designs:

 A wooden frame lantern (European design, with template by Remy Page), with a paper wrap or casing that you can create, from various paper options SIGN UP FOR THIS WORKSHOP ON EVENTBRITE

 A Chinese lantern (designed by Shelley Hanmo Qian), using construction paper, tape, and scissors MATERIALS AVAILABLE BEGINNING NOVEMBER 11, SIGN UP FOR MATERIALS HERE

 Luminaria, based on Mexico/Southwest US border regions designs, using recycled paper SIGN UP FOR MATERIALS HERE

 Every celebration needs its songs to go with it.
+We’ll be posting the music and lyrics for a couple of lantern songs, by mid-November, ideally with a live rendition as well.
 Singing during the lantern walk will be done with masks on, as required for safety.
 We hope to have a couple of different groups involved in learning these.
-Click HERE to find the songs.

 On December 4, we’ll host the inaugural Lotus Lantern Walk.
 People who have built a lantern will be invited on a walk that begins at the Lotus Firebay, where they can pick up a free LED tea light candle.
 From the Lotus Firebay, we’ll head to the B-line, and continues to either the Showers Plaza or the Monroe County Courthouse (exact path TBD).
 We’ll circle around, physically distancing and masked, and stop to sing a couple of lantern songs.
 We’ll then head back to the Lotus Firebay doors for some hot chocolate to be served in individual, covered cups. *Event subject to change, based on current COVID-19 health guidelines at the time.